 2 T toasted sesame seeds

 Heat olive oil in large skillet (12″ cast iron) on medium heat and sauté carrots, onions and shallots until softened, about 8 minutes.
 Add the ground meats and all seasonings and sauté another 10 minutes or so until meats are browned.
-Remove to a large bowl and allow to cool.
+Remove to a large bowl, add the pine nuts and raisins, and allow to cool.

-When meats are cool, add two lightly beraten eggs to the mixture.
+When mixture is cool, add two lightly beaten eggs.
 Line the bottom and sides of a 2-quart oven-proof baking dish, about 8-9 x 11″, with one sheet of the puff pastry.
 Using a slotted spoon, add the the meat mixture into the pastry-lined pan with just some but not all of the liquid in the mix.
-Sprinkle the top with the chopped parsley and lay the second sheet of puff pasytry over it, pinching around the edges to seal it.
+Sprinkle the top with the chopped parsley and lay the second sheet of puff pastry over it, pinching around the edges to seal it.
 Chill 1-4 hours.

 When ready to bake, preheat oven to 400.
 Beat the remaining egg and brush the top layer of pastry with it. then sprinkle with sesame seeds.
 Bake for 40 minutes, until crust is golden, and allow to rest for 15-20 minutes before cutting to serve.